Gotoman12/DevopsPractice-Python-chees/README.md

 # DevopsPractice-Python-chees
 # DevopsPractice-Python-chees- Application

-steps to run the appliatio
+steps to run the appliation

 **How to run locally**
 python -m venv venv